wiresens/wpos/README.md

 * Ported form **Qt3** to **Qt5**
 * Replaced **DCOP** with **D-Bus**
 * Repalced the Gosview Document viewer by an internal PDF Reader
+* Working now on any recent Linux(preferred) or Windows system

 So presently, it has the same functionality as legacy nTPV.
 We are working hard to make it more general to be used in all retail systems: